GigaCheck: Detecting LLM-generated Content via Object-Centric Span Localization: Datasets and Metrics

-\paragraph{Metrics} To thoroughly analyze the performance of our system, we employed a set of detection metrics.
-We use metrics such as the Kappa score~\cite{zengdetecting}, sentence-wise MSE, Accuracy, and Soft Accuracy from \cite{kushnarevaai}, as well as a specialized form of the F1 score from~\cite{zeng2024towards}, to assess the quality of the model's predictions of the boundaries between sentences written by a human or an LLM.
-The authors of~\cite{zeng2024towards} consider $L_{topK}$, which represents the top-K boundaries identified by the algorithm, and $L_{Gt}$, which refers to the number of ground-truth boundaries.
+\textbf{Detection metrics.} We use metrics such as sentence-wise MSE, Accuracy, and Soft Accuracy from \citet{kushnarevaai}, as well as a specialized form of the F1 score from~\citet{zeng2024towards}, to assess the quality of the model's predictions of the boundaries between sentences written by a human or an LLM.
+The authors of~\citet{zeng2024towards} consider $L_{topK}$, which represents the top-K boundaries identified by the algorithm, and $L_{Gt}$, which refers to the number of ground-truth boundaries.
 The F1 score is then determined using the following formula:

-For their analysis, the authors set $K = 3$, as the maximum number of boundaries in the dataset is 3.
-Therefore, for the breakdown of results for the groups where Boundaries=1, 2, and 3, the ideal (upper-bound) F1@3 values are 0.5, 0.8, and 1.0, respectively.

 Further details on the calculation of each metric are provided in Appendix ~\ref{apdx:metrics}.